Scoring Your Credit

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically after loss of employment, closed credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in calculating your FICO score include:
+The score ranges from 300 to 850, with most people normally having a score of 600.
+In recent years, however, some people have seen their score drop dramatically after loss of employment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in calculating your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time each month?

 Lenders want to ensure that allowing you a loan is a safe move.
 Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
 You'll need a score of at least 700 to get a acceptable interest rate.
 You'll still qualify for a mortgage loan with a lower score, but the interest paid over the life of the loan could be more than double that of an individual with a better credit score.

 Improving your credit score is the best way to ease into buying a home.
 Call us at 5122032245 and we can help you get on the right track to the home of your dreams.

 You want a better score, but how do you get it?
 Building your FICO score takes time.
 It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these helpful hints: